 Earlier this month firefighters from the town of Ipswich in the United Kingdom got a phone call in the mid-afternoon of a typically normal day from a bank along the a busy city street.
 When they arrived, no sign of fire was found however a small pigeon was trapped in netting high above the bank entrance.

 Around 3 o’clock in the afternoon the phone call was made, and quickly the firefighters sprung into action.
 A small crowd gathered to watch the daring rescue.
 While one firefighter took a position below another climbed to the second-floor balcony and was able to free the bird.
 After not being able to completely reach and release the bird with his hands the quick-thinking hero found a nearby plank of wood and was able to set the bird free.

 It’s not clear on the pigeons were about at this time or how they got stuck in the netting.
 However, one thing that is clear is that the firefighters from Princes Street Station are truly heroes.

-In the last ten years, Mosquito netting that has been treated with insecticides have been sold or distributed across the world in areas known for its malaria endemic.
+In the last ten years, mosquito netting that has been treated with insecticides have been sold or distributed across the world in areas known for its malaria epidemic.
 In 2003 the World Health Organization reported that malaria had killed nearly a million children each year, 90% of them being under the age of five years old.